-PHYS 2000 Special Topics-Physics
+PHYS 2000 Special Topics-Physics 0.5-6 cr.

 By permission only.
 In-depth study of a specific topic(s) pertinent to physics.
 May be repeated.
 Prerequisite: Permission.
 Co-Requisite: None.
 Day: On demand; Eve: On demand.
 Lecture: TBD, Lab: TBD.